konrad-g/ten/readme.md

 Folders functions:
 `app` - Consist of main application, server or client.
 It basically wires all elements together.
 `elements` - Independent elements.
-It means that they don't depend on any other elements or application source code or asset.
-They can only depend on libraries used by project or on helper files in `common` folder.
-It makes them independent from this project, which means they can be reused in other applications by other people easily.
+It means that they don't depend on any other elements or application source code or assets.
+They can only depend on libraries used by project.
+It makes them independent from this project, which means they can be reused in other applications easily.